top of page

 • Excessive reassurance-seeking

-Many of these patterns emerge because of what Dr. Mahoney describes as the “anxiety cycle”.
+Many of these patterns emerge because of what Dr. Mahoney describes as the “anxiety cycle.”
 With a healthy nervous system, stress activates us temporarily, then we return to a calmer state.
-However, with anxiety, we encounter a triggering situation, then avoid that situation to achieve short-term relief.
-The issue is this reinforces anxiety, which creates a long-term cycle.
+However, with anxiety, we encounter a triggering situation and avoid that situation to achieve short-term relief.
+The issue is this reinforces anxiety, creating a long-term cycle.

 As Dr. Mahoney says, “Anxiety becomes really debilitating when we chronically respond to challenges in this way.”
 It wears the person down until they find it difficult to navigate life normally.

-Dr. Mahoney is keen to stress that there are ways to manage anxiety and she outlines a number of foundational supports to help those who are struggling.
+Dr. Mahoney is keen to stress that there are ways to manage anxiety.
+She outlines several foundational supports to help those who are struggling.

-The first that she highlights is the importance of finding the right therapist or support system, which she considers to be a “crucial” part of overcoming chronic anxiety.
-She maintains that therapy provides a “non-judgmental space and accountability,” which helps us to regain control of our emotions and our lives.
+The first support she highlights is finding the right therapist or support system.
+She considers this a “crucial” part of overcoming chronic anxiety.
+Therapy provides a “non-judgmental space and accountability,” helping us regain control of our emotions and our lives.

 If there’s such a thing as a universal truth, this is as close as it comes: your physical health impacts your mental health.
-The link between the two is strong, and many individuals who suffer from mental health are more likely to have preventable physical disorders such as heart disease.
+The link between the two is strong.
+Many individuals who suffer from mental health issues are more likely to have preventable physical disorders such as heart disease.

 So, what can you do to help combat this?
 Dr. Mahoney offers a few foundational suggestions: